Copying an environment to another region

 This article describes copying an environment to another region.
 To copy an environment to the same region, see Copying an environment.

-After you’ve copied an environment, any changes made to the copied environment do not affect the source environment.
+After you’ve copied an environment, any changes made to the copied environment don’t affect the source environment.
 The source and copy are unlinked, separate resources.

 Copying an environment to a different region